opensourceparty/Open-Source-Party/README.md

 As a matter of scope, we limit our activity to the United States but encourage development of a global Open Source party that creates models to work in other national contexts.

-Our effort is meant have a democratizing transformative effect that is fair to all.
-We’re committed to uses of technology to create platforms that will support our mission.
+Our effort is meant to have a democratizing and transformative effect that is fair for all.
+We’re committed to uses of technology platforms that will support our mission.